Telluride Neuromorphic Cognition Engineering Workshop

 - Giacomo INDIVERI (Institute of Neuroinformatics, UNI/ETH Zurich, Switzerland)

-- Jonathan TAPSON (University of Cape Town, University of Western Sydney)
+- Jonathan TAPSON (University of Western Sydney, Australia)

 - Shihab SHAMMA (University of Maryland)

-Previous year workshop can be found at: http://ine-web.org/workshops/workshops-overview/index.html and last year's wiki is https://neuromorphs.net/nm/wiki/2010.
+Previous year workshop can be found at: http://ine-web.org/workshops/workshops-overview/index.html and the workshop wiki is at https://neuromorphs.net/

 LOCATION AND ARRANGEMENTS: